 Grades of I and WP are not assigned grade point values and are not used in the computation of the grade point average.
 A grade of WF is assigned a grade point value of zero (0).
-At the graduate level, no points are given for a grade lower than a C- (1.7 grade points) and at the undergraduate level, no points are given for a grade lower than a D- (0.7 grade points).
+At the graduate level (not including ThM), no points are given for a grade lower than a C- (1.7 grade points) and at the undergraduate level, no points are given for a grade lower than a D- (0.7 grade points).
+At the doctorate level and in the ThM graduate program, no points are given for a grade lower than a B- (2.7 grade points).
 Any required failed course must be retaken until passed.
 The retaken grade will automatically replace the original failed grade.